Client

 Example: Create a minimal workflow

-The following creates a basic workflow with three nodes:
+The following example will create a basic workflow with three nodes:

 - Initial labeling task